aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-html-to-other-formats/convert-svg-to-xps/_index.md

 | **Unsupported SVG features** | Some advanced SVG filters aren’t supported | Simplify the SVG or rasterize complex elements before conversion. |
 | **License error** | Using the library without a valid license in production | Apply your Aspose.HTML license file via `License license = new License(); license.setLicense("Aspose.HTML.Java.lic");` |

-## FAQ's

-### Q1: What is SVG, and why would I need to convert it to XPS?

-A1: Scalable Vector Graphics (SVG) is an XML‑based vector image format used for web graphics.
-XPS (XML Paper Specification) is a fixed‑document format that preserves vector quality for printing and archival purposes.
-Converting SVG to XPS ensures consistent rendering across devices and printers.

-### Q2: Can I convert SVG to XPS with a different background color?

-A2: Yes, you can customize the background color during conversion.
-Use the `options.setBackgroundColor` method as shown in the example to set any `Color` you prefer.

-### Q3: Are there any limitations when using Aspose.HTML for Java?

-A3: Aspose.HTML is a robust library, but certain very complex SVG features (like some filter effects) may not be fully supported.
-Review the official documentation for a complete feature matrix.

-### Q4: How do I get support for Aspose.HTML for Java?

-A4: If you encounter any issues or need assistance, you can visit the [Aspose.HTML Forum](https://forum.aspose.com/) for community support or contact Aspose's support team directly.

-### Q5: Is there a free trial available?

-A5: Yes, you can access a free trial of Aspose.HTML for Java on the Aspose website.
-Visit [Aspose.HTML Free Trial](https://releases.aspose.com/) to get started.

 ## Frequently Asked Questions

 **Q: Can I use this conversion in a web application?**